phil-liu1020/Sex_and_Size/README.md

 Simulations for Figure S4 are obtained using Invasion_Dynamics_Mass_FRTI_FixedSw with parameters as specified in the figure caption.

-The data for Figure S5 to S13 are obtained using
+The data for Figures S5 to S8 as well as S13 and S14 are obtained using Evol_Dynamics_Mass_Alpha_EvolBranching, with parameters as described in the caption.

+The data for Figures S9 to S12 are obtained using Evol_Dynamics_Mass_Alpha_Switching_Gillespie_Branching.